malva-ot/nomo/nomo-id-structures.md

 Note that the null value is not a string, so a tuple which contains a null element is not a name, and likewise a name can contain an empty string segment but cannot contain a null segment.

 The identity relation between a name and a tuple of strings has no meaningful implication for QRNs, which are the ultimate purpose of this specification.
-However, where software implementations or logical analyses of Nomo allow or execute comparisons between arbitrary identifiers, they must evaluate a "tuple" value to be the same as a "name" value if the underlying sequences of strings of the respective values would be evaluated as the same.
+However, where software implementations or logical analyses of Nomo allow or execute comparisons between arbitrary identifier structures, they must evaluate a "tuple" value to be the same as a "name" value if the underlying sequences of strings of the respective values would be evaluated as the same.

 This identity also applies to [lifting](#531-lifting): If `same` is applied to two operands, where one is a QRN and one is a tuple, and the tuple is also a name (all segments are strings), then the tuple is lifted to a QRN before comparison.
+Likewise if a tuple is compared to a string, and the tuple is also a name (all segments are strings), then the string is lifted to a name before comparison.

 ## 7. Map